-Laws 2002, Chapter 238 established the Joint Legislative Income Tax Credit Review Committee, and specified a schedule for review of corporate and individual income tax credits.
-Pursuant to A.R.S. § 43-222, there are 3 credits scheduled for review in 2018, which are listed below.
+Laws 2002, Chapter 238 established the Joint Legislative Income Tax Credit Review Committee and specified a schedule for review of corporate and individual income tax credits.
+Pursuant to A.R.S. § 43-222, there are 3 credits scheduled for review in 2023, which are listed below.

-Cre edit Page #
+Cre edit Par ge #

-• Research & Development Tax Credit4
+• Research and Development Tax Credit 3

 A.R.S. § 43-1074.01 (Individual)

 A.R.S. § 43-1168 (Corporate)

-Prepared by: Hans Olofsson

-• Pollution Control Equipment Tax Credit12
+• Pollution Control Equipment Tax Credit 11

-A.R.S. § 43-1081 (Individual)

 A.R.S. § 43-1170 (Corporate)

-Prepared by: Adam Golden

-• Taxes Paid for Coal Consumed in Generating Electric Power Credit16
+• Taxes Paid for Coal Consumed in Generating Electric Power Credit 15

 A.R.S. § 43-1178 (Corporate)

-Prepared by: Sam Beres

 The Joint Legislative Income Tax Credit Review Committee is charged with determining the original purpose of each of the existing income tax credits and establishing a standard for evaluating the success or failure of the credit.
-Pursuant to A.R.S. § 43-221, the standard for evaluation of the credits may include: (1) the history, rationale and revenue impact, (2) the benefit to the state in various economic terms, and (3) the complexity in the use and administration of the credit.
+Pursuant to A.R.S. § 43-221, the standard for evaluation of the credits may include: (1) the history, rationale, and revenue impact, (2) the benefit to the state in various economic terms, and (3) the complexity in the use and administration of the credit.